TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-appmap.md

 <properties
-    pageTitle="How do I troubleshoot the Application Map?" description="Explain how to configure the API"
+    pageTitle="How do I troubleshoot the Application Map?" description="Explain how to configure the Application Map" service="microsoft.insights"
-    service="microsoft.insights"
     resource="components"
     authors="debugthings"